How to become a fashion designer without fashion school: is it really possible? Here's how

-How to become a designer is the question I receive most often in my courses and consultations.
-In this comprehensive guide I will reveal everything I have learnt from years of experience in the industry.
-You will discover not only how to become a stylist without school, but also how to turn this passion into a truly successful business.
+“How to become a designer?” is the question I receive most often in my courses and consultations.
+In this comprehensive guide I reveal everything I have learnt from years of experience in the industry.
+You will discover not only how to become a designer without schooling, but also how to turn this passion into a real business.

-The market has evolved profoundly: digital has broken down many traditional barriers, making the world of fashion accessible even to those starting from scratch.
-This comprehensive guide will show you how to become a designer without school, without knowing how to sew not even a button and, in some cases, even without knowing how to drawbut with a clear vision, a well-defined strategy and the desire to communicate something authentic through fashion.
+In this guide I will discuss how to become a designer without schooling, without knowing how to sew on even a single button and, in some cases, even without knowing how to design, but with a clear vision, a well-defined strategy and the desire to communicate something authentic through fashion.

 Stylist: what he does and origin of the term